 About half of the roughly 300 primate species worldwide are threatened, and knowing which species are likely to be harmed by which threats is key to protecting them.
 In the most comprehensive such analysis to date, researchers assessed primates’ vulnerabilities to forestry, agriculture, and hunting and then linked these vulnerabilities to underlying biological traits.

-“This information should help us gain a deeper understanding of the processes that underpin this global pattern and therefore ultimately prevent such global extinctions from taking place,” say Nick Isaac and Guy Cowlishaw of the Zoological Society of London in the June 7 issue of Proceedings of the Royal Society: Biological Sciences.
+“This information should help us gain a deeper understanding of the processes that underpin this global pattern [of primate vulnerability] and therefore ultimately prevent such global extinctions from taking place,” say Nick Isaac and Guy Cowlishaw of the Zoological Society of London in the June 7 issue of Proceedings of the Royal Society: Biological Sciences.

 Using existing data, Isaac and Cowlishaw compared the abundance of primate species in threatened and non-threatened areas around the world.
 Habitat loss and hunting are the biggest threats to primates, and each threatened area studied had experienced either forestry (selective logging), agriculture (shifting cultivation), or hunting.
 The researchers determined the vulnerability of 66 primate species to forestry, 44 to agriculture, and 54 to hunting.
 They also assessed whether vulnerability to each threat were linked to any of six biological traits: ecological flexibility, habitat, diet, body size, home range, and sociability.